15 Things to do in Liechtenstein and the capital, Vaduz

 - Schnitzel – pan fried cutlet of meat, covered in breadcrumbs

-Sweet choices include strudel, vaduzer nussetorte (pastry with nuts) and marzipan cookies
+Sweet choices include strudel, vaduzer nussetorte (pastry with nuts) and marzipan cookies.

 Still, we managed a culinary tour of sorts.

 - Supper and Breakfast at the Youth Hostel – Evening Meal – bar snacks with Brauhaus beer (the actual Brauhaus up the road was closed along with all the eateries we could find in Liechtenstein), paprika crisps, and roasted almonds.
 An included breakfast in the morning was good and plentiful.
+We were grateful.

 - Balu Bäckerei (closed on a Sunday, open on a Monday) – mainly a patisserie, but, in search of something savoury, we opted for a sausage roll and received, quite literally, a sausage and a roll.
 We also had a takeaway ‘cheesy pasta’ type dish.
 Käsknöpfle is Liechtenstein’s national comfort dish and traditionally made with small dumplings or pasta layered with melted cheese and topped with crispy onions.
 Tasty and welcome and we ‘ticked off’ two of the main staples of Liechtenstein cuisine, käsknöpfle and wurst (sausage) more by accident than design.

-Go as far as the cathedral, then double back and climb to Vaduz castle, via the Red House, taking the tourist train to save your legs if you need to.
+Go as far as the cathedral, then double back and climb to Vaduz castle, via the Red House, taking the train to save your legs if you need to.
 After that, take a walk to the Old Wooden Bridge for Rhine views and your photo op, in two countries at once.
-Then with a meal in one of the restaurants, (here’s what to try) you’ll have covered the highlights of Vaduz without feeling rushed.
+Then add a meal in one of the restaurants, (here’s what to try) and you’ll have covered the highlights of Vaduz without feeling rushed.

+Check Liechtenstein – Questions Answered for details on how to get to Liechtenstein independently and other practical tips for your day.
 And here’s my top pick for an organised daytrip by coach, from Zurich covering both Vaduz and Heidi’s home village, Maienfeld – It’s a sensibly priced tour too.

-Two Or More Days in Liechtenstein
+Two or more days in Liechtenstein

 With two days, you can explore a little further.
 Visit the Prince of Liechtenstein Winery or visit the ski resort of Malbun and see the attractions there.
 Alternatively, you could spend more time in Vaduz’s museums or simply relax over a long lunch in one of the restaurants.